BaligaArjun/Supply-Chain-Data-Analysis-Risk-Reporting/README.md

 Customer Acquisition bottleneck Analysis & Warehouse Utilization Optimization.

----
-Summary
-An end-to-end business analysis project that investigates declining customer acquisition by analyzing marketing performance, customer behavior, and warehouse operations using SQL and Power BI.

 Business Problem

 A retail company generating approximately ₹110.29 million in annual revenue reported an unexpected slowdown in customer acquisition.
 Although the business remained profitable, it acquired only 2 new customers during the current month.